 [Report] ICS cybersecurity for the Electric Utilities Industry | SPONSORED

 The risk of security incidents is rapidly increasing in the electric industry, which plays a crucial role in critical infrastructure.
 This is due to the increasing vulnerability of the system caused by the modernization of the electricity generation, transmission, and distribution systems (i.e. digitalization, network connectivity, and the use of generic software and IT).
 There is also a growing threat of state-sponsored attacks.
-For example, in 2015, a cyberattack in Ukraine caused a power outage that severely affected many of its citizens.1
+For example, in 2015, a cyberattack in Ukraine caused a power outage that severely affected many of its citizens.
+Find out how to achieve digitalization of power generation in times of transition.

 Furthermore, the White House issued the National Security Memorandum on Improving Cybersecurity for Critical Infrastructure Control Systems in July.4 The following September, The Cybersecurity and Infrastructure Security Agency (CISA) and National Institute of Standards and Technology (NIST) issued certain performance goals as cybersecurity baselines for each sector.5 This encouraged asset owners and operators in each industry to review their systems and organizations in order to meet these goals.